jfrb95/blog-api/README.md

   -  using json for easy compatibility.
   -  RESTfully organised URIs, for example: /posts/:postId/comments/:commentId
   -  gracefully-handled errors with correct error codes and useful messages
+  -  validation checks and different roles for different levels of access, for security